-This is a paid extension for ESRC Wales DTP funded students that allows you extra time (up to one year of extra support) to acquire or develop a working ability with a difficult language in order to carry out fieldwork (including for the purposes of UK fieldwork) or other parts of your research.
+This is a paid extension for WGSSS funded students that allows you extra time (up to one year of extra support) to acquire or develop a working ability with a difficult language in order to carry out fieldwork (including for the purposes of UK fieldwork) or other parts of your research.

 You can apply for this allowance if you are:

 - in the doctoral phase of your award, and

 - the proposed language training was outlined in your original research application.

 If you hold a fees-only award, or are in the Masters element of your award, you are not eligible to apply.

 The length of the extension is generally determined by the type and nature of the language to be learnt, and your own background.
 Extensions beyond six months are only normally allowed if you need to spend an extended period overseas in order to obtain these language skills.
 Please see the section Calculating the length of your Difficult Language Training extension.

 Language training may take place in the field and in the UK.
 If language training takes place while you are doing overseas fieldwork, an application for Overseas Fieldwork Expenses application will also need to be submitted.

 If you have followed a pre-described Masters course, you are expected to have already made some degree of language progress and may therefore only apply for a maximum extension of six months.

 We cannot accept retrospective claims.
 An extension cannot be lengthened once training has begun.